 Compensation And Benefits Advice

-Employers as a compensation and benefits use your resume to get a good first impression of you.
+Employers use your resume to get a good first impression of you.
 Even if you know how to write a resume, you may still need some help deciding what to include on your resume and what to take off.

 3. Do use a template as a guide, especially if you need to write a new resume or never wrote a resume before.